-Colombia’s soon-to-be-replaced President Duque, after the June 19th 2022 general elections, said that the Colombian Navy used high-tech equipment to a series of striking images representing a “level of precision that's never been seen before.”
+Colombia’s former President Duque said that the Colombian Navy used high-tech equipment to take a series of striking images representing a “level of precision that's never been seen before.”
 The robot sent back digital images of gold ingots and coins, and well-preserved crockery.

 A report in The Daily Mail explained that, among the intact porcelain crockery, pottery and glass bottles, the robot spied an “intricate Chinese dinner set.”
 Furthermore, the deep-diving electronic treasure hunter also identified a cannon made in Seville in 1655 AD.

 The new underwater images identified a cannon made in Seville in 1644 AD at the San Jose wreck site. ( Presidency of the Republic of Colombia )

 Underwater Robot Discovered Two More Wrecks

 During four dives to the San Jose wreck, the deep-sea rover also discovered the rotting hulls of two more ships.
 The BBC reported that their discovery is testimony not only to the volume of heritage on the bed of the Caribbean Sea, but also to how turbulent this area of water was in the not so distant past.
 “It is believed that there are more than 1,000 sunken Spanish galleons off the coast of Colombia alone,” reported Al Jazeera .